syncfusion-content/javascript-docs/js/PivotChart/Drill-Operation.md

 # Drill Operation

-This is a basic feature of PivotChart through which the amount of information can be limited, for a better view.
-It allows you to drill down to access the detailed level of data or drill up to see the summarized data by using the Context Menu present in the PivotChart.
+This is a basic feature of pivot chart through which the amount of information can be limited, for a better view.
+It allows you to drill down to access the detailed level of data or drill up to see the summarized data by using the Context Menu present in the pivot chart.

 Drill up, also called roll up, navigates from more detailed data to less detailed data, by climbing up a concept hierarchy for a dimension.